Skip to content

 Pages and Sub-Pages #

-If you consider the Pages within your Sidebar as Top Level Pages, then any other Pages that have been added to a Top Level Page would be Sub-Pages, since they sit ‘below’ the Top Level Page.
+If you consider the Pages within your Sidebar as Top Level Pages, then any other Pages that have been added into a Top Level Page would be Sub-Pages, since they sit ‘below’ the Top Level Page.

 The Sub-Page relationship applies to any Pages that sit within another Page.
 It’s somewhat similar to having a series of folders inside each other.
+You can ‘nest’ pages infinitely so you could have Sub-Pages of a Sub-Page of a Page

 Creating Sub-Pages